Crows and jays · Perching birds

 How to recognize it

-Adults show a bare whitish patch at the bill base
+Adults with a whitish bare patch at the base of the bill

 The rook is the kind of urban edge presence you notice in noisy groups before you look closely.
 In adults, the bare pale patch at the base of the bill stands out, but what stays in memory is the busy, communal way it moves and feeds.